 where $\nabla = (\partial/\partial k,\partial/\partial m)$ and $a_{kk}=a_{11}=a_{22}$, $a_{km}=a_{mk}=a_{13}=a_{23}=a_{31}=a_{32}$, $a_{mm}=a_{33}$.
 The effects of $a_{12}$ and $a_{21}$ are here cancelled by assuming horizontal isotropy.
 Notice that the 3D action diffusion coefficients contribute to both advection and diffusion terms for the 2D action in Eq.~\eqref{eq:IDeq}.

 We would like to stress two further points.
-First, Eq.~\eqref{eq:IDeq} is for the wave action density and not for the energy density because in the high-wavenumber part of the spectrum the action is conserved in the ID picture, as explained above.
+First, Eq.~\eqref{eq:IDeq} is for the wave action density and not for the energy density because in the high-wavenumber part of the spectrum \gd{it is action, not energy, to be} conserved in the ID picture, as explained above.
 By making the change of variables $e(k,m) = \omega n(k,m)$ one concludes that expressing the same equation for the energy density implies the presence of an extra energy source/sink term that accounts for the absorption/creation of the member of the triad in the near-inertial reservoir, whose energy is transferred nonlocally to/from the high wave number region -- a graphical representation of this fact is found e.g. in Fig. (6) of \cite{mccomas1981dynamic}.
 For this reason Eq.~\eqref{eq:IDeq} is preferably expressed for the action, but one can obtain the energy flux simply by using $\bJ^{(e)}(k,m)=\omega \bJ^{(n)}(k,m)\,$.

 Second, we stress that equations~\eqref{eq:kineq} and~\eqref{eq:IDeq} are not equivalent, as made clear in Sec.~\ref{sec:loc-extr}.
 The latter is derived from the former under the assumption that all of the energy transfers are scale separated and neglecting the rest of the interactions.
-This is going to be analyzed in the following.
+This is going to be analyzed below.